 I like lots of different music styles, except rap and heavy metal-type stuff.
 I learned to tolerate it when the oldest 2 boys played guitar and had their friends over, etc. and now I get to listen to the youngest 2 on their horns playing a very different style.
 I even like some country now that I'm dancing to it.
 I also like modern Christian music as it helps keep my mind and heart in a good place.

 My faith is very important to me, in a quiet peaceful, knowing-I'm-loved kinda way.
-Living my faith as best as I can day by day.. there's no point in trying to do it on my own.
+DEFINITELY NOT in a have-to-go-to-church kind of way.
+Living my faith in Love as best as I can day by day.. there's no point in trying to do it on my own.
 I hope.... something about my kids here and how they've "caught" it is what I was originally thinking, and then realized "I hope" is enough all on its own.

 The following is based on my own opinion and what I've been told and is true to the best of my ability, though I'm quite aware we typically have blind spots, and that's what a relationship is for.
 Who better to let us know where we're a little not all we can be?...
 I have a fairly quiet nature, am a good listener, have done a good job of dealing with any hang-ups I've had (and always working on improving how I relate in the world), am compassionate, passionate about the people I love, love the outdoors, and love to laugh and have fun.
 Every day is a gift, every breath in fact, and I'm striving to live as though I'm eternally grateful.
 Hopefully you feel the same.

 I have moved back to San Antonio, though I can live anywhere that has the Internet my business being what it is, but, fair warning, I really don't like the cold!

 Good night for now.